Message to Gifting Partners

-At the Buyer Rehabilitation Project, we take a unique approach to addressing the human trafficking problem: curbing demand.
+At the Sexual Integrity Project, we take a unique approach to addressing the human trafficking problem: curbing demand.
 The simple truth is that unless and until men stop buying sex, the problem will persist.
 We believe that sex buyer behavior is oftentimes rooted in addiction and that is where the solution to the problem lies.

 The good news is that while overcoming addiction is extremely difficult, it is not impossible.
 There are several Christian and secular recovery programs by Drs.
-Patrick Carnes, Ted Roberts, and Doug Weiss, that have proven success in helping men overcome pornography addiction.
+Patrick Carnes, Ted Roberts, Doug Weiss and Jay Stringer, that have proven success in helping men overcome pornography addiction.

 So, why not introduce sex buyers to these resources?

-At the Buyer Rehabilitation Project, our mission is threefold:
+At the Sexual Integrity Project, our mission is threefold:

 Advertise and network through the legal community, law enforcement, churches, and other organizations to find sex buyers who want to get well.

 Subsidize, customize, and guide their healing journeys to include faith-based advice, group therapy, individual counseling, and a variety of recovery programs as necessary to gain sobriety.

 Finally, as a result of their strengthened relationship with Jesus Christ and the connection to and mentorship from other similarly affected men, help them achieve lifelong freedom from their sexual bondage, and in so doing, erase their future sex buying activity from the face of the earth.

 We carefully track metrics of each sex buyer as they move through our programs on their journey of healing.
 Once sobriety is achieved, we are able to calculate the number of sex purchases that will no longer take place in the life of the recovered buyer, and with them the number of sex-trafficked persons and associated sex-traffickers that get displaced.